-Please refer to your recent request concerning Department of the Army permit requirements pursuant to Section 404 of the Clean Water Act (33 U.S. Code 1344).
-You requested authorization for work, including the placement of dredged and fill material, in waters of the United States associated with the replacement of an existing structurally deficient double concrete box culvert on State Highway 289 with the placement of a new double 10-foot-wide by 9-foot-tall by 72-foot-long reinforced concrete box culvert.
-Work also includes the temporary placement of two stone dams, upstream and downstream of the culvert, lined with a geotextile waterproof membrane used for dewatering the project area.
-Total impacts to waters of the United States is less than 0.1 acres.
-The project is located in Hubble Branch, in the SW 1/4 of section 32, T. 19 N., R. 7 W., Fulton County, Arkansas.
+Please refer to your request dated November 25, 2014, concerning Department of the Army permit requirements pursuant to Section 404 of the Clean Water Act (33 U.S. Code 1344).
+You requested authorization for the placement of dredged and fill material in waters of the United States associated with replacement of an existing substandard 26-foot-wide by 47-foot-long bridge with a quadruple 10-foot-wide by 10-foot-high by 70-foot-long reinforced concrete box culvert at the existing location.
+A temporary detour road, which includes three 8-foot-wide by 102-foot-long pipe culverts, will be constructed on the south side of Highway 42.
+The project is located in Deer Bayou, in sections 28 and 33, T. 9 N., R. 7 E., Crittenden County, Arkansas.
+A vicinity map, project location map, and drawings are enclosed.

-The proposed activity is authorized by Department of the Army Nationwide Permit (NWP) No. 3 (copy enclosed), provided that the conditions therein, are met.
+The proposed activity is authorized by Department of the Army Nationwide Permit (NWP) No. 14 (copy enclosed), provided that the conditions therein are met.
 You should become familiar with the conditions and maintain a copy of the permit at the worksite for ready reference.
 If changes are proposed in the design or location of the facilities, you should submit revised plans to this office for approval before construction of the change begins.